-Run Your First Analysis
+Run a First Targeted Analysis

 [Screenshot: full LEAF window showing the Extract view, ready to start]

-- One folder of Thermo
+- A folder of LC-MS files — Thermo

-Make a metabolite CSV
+Create a metabolite CSV

 Metabolite,Formula,RetentionTime,Adduct